NADP Panel Members

-Kitrina Douglas is a Visiting Fellow at the University of Bristol where she gained her Ph.D. in 2004, exploring mental wellbeing & motivation among professional athletes.
-Since completing her doctorate she has carried out research for the Department of Health, UK Sport, The Women's Sport Foundation and the Addiction Recovery Agency.
+Kitrina Douglas is a Visiting Fellow at the University of Bristol where she gained her Ph.D. in 2004, exploring mental wellbeing and motivation among professional athletes.
+Since completing her doctorate she has carried out research for the Department of Health, UK Sport, and The Women's Sport Foundation.

 Lorraine Johnson is a Magistrate sitting at Pontefract Magistrates' Court.
 She is also a tribunal panel member for the South West Yorkshire Mental Health Trust.
 Previously, she also worked as a Lead Doping Control Officer for UK Sport.

 Colin Murdock is a recently retired professional football player who enjoyed a 17 year career, making 400 first team professional appearances, including 34 full international caps, for Northern Ireland.
 Since retiring he retrained as a solicitor, and now owns specialist sports management company Murdock Sports Management Limited (MSM).
 He sits as an expert panel member of the FA Judicial Panel and is a member of the FA Agents Panel List and the FA Chairman's List.

 Barry O'Driscoll is a qualified doctor who works in general practice in Cheshire.
 He is a former rugby international for Ireland, and has been a member of the International Rugby Board Anti-Doping Committee since 1999.
 Barry is currently an anti-doping tribunal member for the International Rugby Board, International Tennis Federation, Rugby Football Union, Irish Rugby Football Union, 6 Nations and Heineken Cup.